adrianaiman/bananavillage/PART2.md

 1. add beginner level in generatevoid
 2. Void updateboard (change arrow)
-3. Void resetgrid
+3. Void resetgrid.
+4. Reset the dot in the trail to random objects.
-4. Function of arrow and command arrow
+5. Function of arrow and command arrow
-5. Updates void moveCharacter so that when alien hits arrow, it moves according to direction
+6. Updates void moveCharacter so that when alien hits arrow, it moves according to direction
+7. add function to clear screen and getch().

 ## Problems Encountered & Solutions